jsbots/AutoFish/README.md

 <img src="guide_img/dynamicth.jpg" align="center">
 </p>

-It's simple, the bot will decrease threshold by the provided value (default: 5) after n number of failed attempts to find the bobber (default: 5) and will try to make another n attempts to find the bobber decreasing it until it reaches *Threshold < 20*.
-This option is good to make the bot keep working even during the bad weather when the color/brightness of the bobber is drastically decreased.
+The bot incorporates a simple mechanism to adjust the threshold value.
+After a certain number of failed attempts to find the bobber (default: 5), the bot will decrease the threshold by the provided value (default: 5).
+It will then make another set of attempts to find the bobber, continuing to decrease the threshold until it reaches a value of Threshold < 20.
+This feature is particularly useful in adverse weather conditions when the color or brightness of the bobber is significantly reduced, enabling the bot to continue functioning effectively.

 ## Fishing Zone :dart: